- SAGE Library & Learning Commons

-**Remember, it’s okay if you haven’t actually written anything or if you’re just having a hard time getting started!
+- Remember, it’s okay if you haven’t actually written anything or if you’re just having a hard time getting started!
 Bring your ideas or your questions.
-The WCenter can help you at any point in the process of writing.**
+The WCenter can help you at any point in the writing process.

 Are there any policies I should be aware of?

 Yes — the following policies are in place to maintain the quality and consistency of our services:

 - Session Length: Sessions may be scheduled for 30 or 60 minutes.
-About five minutes at the beginning and end of each session are used to collect your feedback.
-You may schedule up to two 60-minute sessions (or the equivalent) per week.
+About five minutes at the beginning and end of each session are used to collect your feedback through a short computer survey.
+You may schedule or drop-in for up to one 60-minute session (or two 30-min. sessions) each day.

-- Drop-in Sessions: You may drop in as often as needed, but you will be served on a first-come, first-served basis and multiple students may be served at once.
+- Drop-in Sessions: You may drop in as often as needed (up to 60 minutes each day), but you will be served on a first-come, first-served basis.
 Students with appointments have priority.

 - What to Expect: When you come to the WCenter, expect to engage in a conversation about your writing.
 Sessions are interactive and require that you be engaged in learning and working on your writing.

-- Confidentiality: The content of each session is kept confidential between you and the writing center staff.
-In certain circumstances, you may wish us to share the results of your session with your instructor; please indicate on your post-session online survey form if this is the case.
-Also, please be aware that some WCenter sessions may take place in public spaces; inform your peer writing tutor if you feel uncomfortable about any aspect of the session so that alternative arrangements can be made.
+- Confidentiality: The content of each session is kept confidential between you and the Writing Center staff.
+Please be aware that some WCenter sessions may take place in public spaces (for example, in the library); inform your peer writing tutor if you feel uncomfortable about any aspect of the session so that alternative arrangements can be made.

 - No-Shows: Please come on time to scheduled appointments.
 After one no-show, you will be sent an email.
 After two no-shows, you will need to use drop-in hours for the remainder of the quarter.

 - Cancellations: We prefer 24-hours notice, but at the least, please contact us prior to your scheduled appointment if you cannot make it.

 - Special Needs: If you have special circumstances that will affect your session, please let the WCenter know ahead of time, and we will work to accommodate your needs.